Canton Sustainability Committee

-- Food and Agriculture: planning and implementation of a Local Food Local Places two-day technical assistance workshop, researching and planning community composting.
+- Food and Agriculture: coordination of a residential food diversion and composting pilot project; planning and implementation of a Local Food Local Places two-day technical assistance workshop.

-The committee meets in the board room of Canton’s Municipal Building (60 Main Street) at 5 p.m. on the second Tuesday of each month.
+The committee meets in the board room of Canton’s Municipal Building (60 Main Street) at 5 p.m. on the first Tuesday of each month.
 The meetings are open and everyone is welcome.

-Current members of the committee include: Thomas Gokey, Nick Hamilton-Honey, Ann Heidenreich, Bill Myers, Ella Nielsen, Klaus Proemm, Carol Pynchon, Cathy Shrady, Suna Stone, Tom Van de Water, Bob Washo, Doug Welch; Staff: Brien Hallahan, Village Superintendent, Leigh Rodriguez, Economic Development Director.
+Current members of the committee include: Thomas Gokey, Nick Hamilton-Honey, Ann Heidenreich, Bill Myers, Klaus Proemm, Carol Pynchon, Cathy Shrady, Suna Stone, Tom Van de Water, Bob Washo, Doug Welch; Staff: Marty Miller, Village Superintendent, Leigh Rodriguez, Economic Development Director.